Child Custody Questions

 Joint custody is often a topic at the top of the list of child custody questions.
 It is a term that gets thrown around a lot when dealing with divorce and custody.
 Joint custody is a general term used to describe when both co-parents share physical and legal custody.
 Most family law professionals believe joint custody to be in the best interest of the child though there are certain stipulations that go along with it.
 Be sure to discuss with your family law attorney for more information and child custody questions regarding joint custody.

 Your child custody questions may be never ending

 Child custody is no simple matter.
 If you are going through a custody case you may be bombarded with confusing legal terms, making it almost impossible to find comprehensive answers for all of your child custody questions.
 An experienced and caring family law attorney is the best solution to answer all of your questions and take care of all of the legal aspects so that you can focus on what’s most important, your children.
-For a comprehensive list of family law resources separated by state please visit our Divorcing, What You Can Expect by State page.
+For a comprehensive list of family law resources in your area, visit our Regional Resources directory.